Interamerican Scout Jamboree: Event name change and event separation

 Originally this event was called "Pan-American Scout Jamboree", where countries of Latin America and the Caribbean were regular participants, but the Interamerican Scout Committee decided to change the name to "Interamerican Scout Jamboree" for including USA and Canada in this event, In the preview year, these countries were invited.

 Usually, Scouts from 11 to 15 years of age had a special program during the Pan-American Scout Jamborees, but after the 2010 Interamerican Scout Conference, the Interamerican Scout Committee decided to separate the events and create the "JamCam".
 Scouts were placed in the Camporee, and Venturers in the Jamboree, both with similar programs and held in the same venue.
 JamCam will be the new promotional name for the Interamerican Scout Jamboree and Camporee, replacing the JamPan, which stood for "Jamboree Panamericano", Spanish for Pan-American Scout Jamboree.

 JamCam 2013 venue change

-The JamCam 2013 was planned to be held in "La Florida" Park, located in Bogota, Colombia.
+The JamCam 2013 was planned to be held in "La Florida" Park, located in Bogotá, Colombia.
 This park hosted the 3rd Pan-American Jamboree.
 By-law of the District Government as to the use of public space, the IDRD told the JamCam 2013 Organizing Committee in December 2012 that it was confirmed that "La Florida" Park would host the Jamboree and the Camporee, but they left the park open to the general public income.
 This puts at risk the logistical, administrative and security of the events.